 The frequency of a self-ignited cable fire occurring is low.
 In most fire areas, fire risk will be dominated by fires involving other fixed or transient fire ignition sources because such fires are more frequent and present the possibility for more extensive fire damage.
 Therefore, a defensible estimate of fire risk change can usually be calculated without explicitly analyzing the self-ignited cable fire scenarios.

-Self-ignited cable fire scenarios should only be analyzed when there are specific post-fire cable damage targets that are not threatened by any other fixed or transient fire ignition source.
+Self-ignited cable fire scenarios should only be analyzed when there are specific post-fire SSD cable damage targets that are not threatened by any other fixed or transient fire ignition source.
 This could occur under the following conditions:

 The fire area being analyzed contains no fixed or transient ignition sources (e.g., a cable tunnel or cable spreading room with nothing but cables in it), or